rust-github/template/CONTRIBUTING.md

 - Check that the issue has not already been reported.
   - This can be achieved by searching keywords on the [[https://github.com/{[username]}/{{project-name}}/issues][issues tracker]].
 - Try to use a clear title, and describe your problem with complete sentences.
-  - If it is a bug report, try to include details on how to reproduce it, like a step by step guide.

 ## Pull requests